addyosmani/backbone-fundamentals/backbone-fundamentals.md

 32             this.addPageToDOMAndRenderJQM();
 33             this.enhanceJQMComponentsAPI();
 34         },
-35 // Generate HTML by the Handlebars templates
+35 // Generate HTML using the Handlebars templates
 36         getTemplateResult: function (templateDefinitionID, templateValues) {
 37             return window.JST[templateDefinitionID](templateValues);
 38         },